ruiliang-gao/Blender2SOFA/report.md

 It supports texture mapping.

 ### Haptic tools
-There are two types of haptic tools:
+The way to model haptic tools is different according to the type of this haptic tool.

-A. Tools that only have one part:
+Type A. Tools that only have one part:

 1. set the custom property *annotated_type* of a model to *HAPTIC*.

-B. Tools that has more than one part:
+Type B. Tools that has more than one part:

 1. Create an EMPTY object, and set the empty object's custom property *annotated_tyoe* to *HAPTIC*.

 2. Create different parts of this haptic tool as the children of the empty object.

 3. For each part of the haptic tool ( each child of the empty object), set the custom property *index*.

 Other custom properties supported: